France 2 - The platforms of the Institut de Biologie Structurale (IBS) managed by Integrated Structural Biology Grenoble

 The new IBS building is located on EPN Science campus in the northern part of Grenoble.
 The site can be easily reached by car, bus or train thanks to the nearby motorway connections and railway station.
 Visitors to the EPN science campus must be registered for a visit prior to arrival.
 Please fill in this form and give it to your contact more than 48h in advance.
 You will need to produce proof of identification (e.g. passport, ID card) to be able to enter.
 The site entrance is located 71 avenue des Martyrs.

-The Molecular Biology and Protein Expression Automated Platform, RoBioMol, is hosted by the Pneumococcus Group of the Institut de Biologie Structurale (IBS).
-It offers high throughput molecular biology processes using automates.
+The Molecular Biology and Protein Expression Automated Platform, RoBioMol, is hosted by the Pneumococcus Group of the Institut de Biologie Structurale (IBS) and offers high throughput molecular biology processes using automates.

 The Cellular Imaging platform allows the access to a confocal microscope (spinning disk S-M4D), a video-microscope (V-M4D), and a flow-cytometer (VYB).
 The instruments are optimised to study living cells.
 Details are available on the ISBG website.